 Most Canadian small and mid-sized businesses rely on their bank or other financial institutions for help with business debt financing.
 Although each lending organization has its own criteria, typically they will request a satisfactory credit rating, a business plan and some investment by you.

 There are many different ways to write a business plan although all well written plans will include some basic components.
 Information on how to write a business plan as well as tools and resources to help get you started can be obtained by visiting the SBEC office or by visiting the Business Planning section of this website.

 Where is the SBEC Office located?

-The Orangeville & Area Small Business Enterprise Centre is located on the main floor of the Orangeville Municipal Offices at 87 Broadway, Orangeville.
+The Orangeville & Area Small Business Enterprise Centre is located at 200 Lakeview Court (Upper Level).

 How can I structure my business?